dixitaniket/Machine_Learning/README.md

 # Machine_Learning
 All machine learning stuff that I did

-# Code for blog contains the code for posts discussed on www.makingcomputerssmart.com
+# Code for blog contains codes for posts discussed on www.makingcomputerssmart.com
-## present
+## Present
 > demonstration on auto encoders

 # Titanic Dataset